The secret of living – in good health – to 90 and beyond

-We have created a one-page simple guide that ensures you can eat the most protective foods for long term health.
+We have created a one-page simple plan that ensures you can eat the most protective foods for long term health.

 It includes lifestyle advice on achievable activity targets and ways to improve mental well-being with mindfulness and relaxation.

-It crystallises years of advice in recognised health newsletters from universities like Harvard, Tufts and Berkeley – as well as 35 years of research by Dr Paul Clayton.
+It crystallises advice in recognised health newsletters from universities like Harvard, Tufts and Berkeley – as well as 35 years of research by Dr Paul Clayton.